cerner/fhir.cerner.com/content/dstu2/authorization.md

 The following additional elements may be returned:

-- patient_id:  The FHIR® identifier of a Patient resource in context of the current "launch".
+- patient:  The FHIR® id of a Patient resource in context of the current "launch".
+- encounter:  The FHIR® id of an Encounter resource in context of the current "launch".
 - refresh_token:  A token that be exchanged at the token endpoint for new access tokens.